Writing a Construction Safety Plan for Hurricane Season

 - Establish who will take control in the event of a hurricane.
 This person will put the plan in motion and assign emergency responsibility roles.

-Hurricane preparedness is essential for a safe construction site.
+Prepping a construction site for a hurricane is an essential step to keeping your team safe.
 We hope this list keeps you and your team out of harm’s way the next time severe weather hits.

 What Do You Think?

 How are you preparing your jobsites for hurricane season?
 We're listening.
 Head over to Twitter or Facebook,